magicznyleszek/gog/README.md

 Notes:

 - the site is run on AngularJS with content and settings defined in `.json` data files
+- there are 9999 randomly generated sales, to show the change in slideshow unlockables, so to see the change in slider breakpoints checkout with some edgy values
 - checkout button updates the sales array
 - some misc plugins:
     - [angular-timer](https://github.com/siddii/angular-timer) by Siddique Hameed